neonidian/selenium-page-object-model/README.md

 ## What this test does

-1. This test opens up firefox browser and loads a website - https://www.axiomatics.com (Access control solutions comapany)
+1. This test opens up firefox browser and loads a website - https://www.axiomatics.com (Access control solutions company)

 2. Opens up a one of the header menu to list a subset of the menu